Field Mapping Rules

 Title and Body Mapping

-You can edit the mapping of the Title and Body fields directly in the Sources page (see Sources).
+You can edit the mapping of the Title and Body fields directly on the Sources page (see Sources).
 Default values exist for the Title field so one is included in search results even if you don’t set any mappings manually.
 You can change the default settings to populate the Coveo index field with another value from a different Dynamics field or concatenate the values of two or more fields.
 The content included in these two fields is free text searchable, so if any word in those fields matches your query, the item appears in the result list and the queried words are highlighted.

 Since the Dynamics crawler adds the prefix